Menu

 The Senate panel’s bill will next head to the full Senate before being reconciled with the House version.
 The House Armed Services will mark up its version June 22.

-• Tuesday, June 16, 2020 8:35 AM | Anonymous member
+• Tuesday, June 16, 2020 8:35 AM | Anonymous

 The Senate Armed Services Committee wants to add new responsibilities to the Pentagon’s Principal Cyber Advisor as part of a broader effort to ensure cyber forces can meet new challenges.